 “…THEY DID IT FOR THE ‘WAR EFFORT’…”

-The day the Japanese bombed Pearl Harbor, she and another woman decided to go to California and to become welders for the “war effort”. (it took the women 3 days to arrive ) and the two women became welders at Mare Island.
-She lived in a trailer park called “Tall Trees” on what is now Broadway in Vallejo.
-Her Welding Instructor, R. L. , lived in Napa, owned a welding and machine shop..
-He told the other welders about the weekly AA meetings in a Napa bar at the corner of Silverado Trail and Third Street.
+The day the Japanese bombed Pearl Harbor, she and another woman decided to go to California and to become welders for the “war effort”.
+It took the women 3 days to arrive.
+The two women became welders at Mare Island in Vallejo, CA. She lived in a trailer park called “Tall Trees” on what is now Broadway in Vallejo.
+Her Welding Instructor, R. L. lived in Napa, and owned a welding and machine shop.
+He told the welders about the weekly AA meetings in a Napa bar at the corner of Silverado Trail and Third Street.
 Mother recalled, “They wanted to stay sober to do a better job for the war effort”.
-AA was promoted in a friendly way during the war, not as a criticism of anyone… It was like a team spirit, “doing this for the war effort”.
+AA was promoted in a friendly way during the war, not as a criticism of anyone.
+It was like a team spirit, “doing this for the war effort”.

 The bar they met in weekly was Jumbo-Oneil’s Corner.
-The two co-owners were a Mr. O’Neil, and Jumbo S. It was 1944.
-Bill W. had just founded the Northern California Council of AA in Oakland in 1944.
+The two co-owners were a Mr. O’Neil, and Jumbo S. It was 1944, the same year Bill W. had just founded the Northern California Council of AA in Oakland in 1944.

 Jumbo was able to recall: A couple of the Napa men drove to Oakland once or more, because they discussed an Oakland meeting.
 It was unusual they would drive to another meeting , when they had a meeting here [Napa, CA.].

 I recall the bar was still there when I was a kid, walking past it each day to get to Alta Heights school.
 I can not remember the year the bar building was removed to make way for a gas station.